 The .SQLITE model database file is extremely large, even for a model with a reasonable number of elements and alternatives.
 For example 6 GB for a 7000 pipe model.
 This may make performance very sluggish and take a long time to open and save.

-If you are using an older version, you can use the below information to manually clean up the change tracking database using the below information, or contact Technical Support (for example post in the Forum) to manually remove the information from the database.
+If you are using an older version of the software, you can use the below information to manually clean up the change tracking database using the below information, or contact Technical Support (for example post in the Forum) to manually remove the information from the database.

 Note: the following information is for advanced users who are comfortable with directly editing the model database.
 Care should be taken to back up your model before performing these steps.
 If in doubt, contact Technical Support.

 Compacting a database for optimal performance and general troubleshooting